TriDEntApollO/ESP8266_WiFi_Analyzer/README.md

 ### Connections

-Make the following connections between your 2.4" TFT Screen and your ESP8266 board.
+Make the following connections between your 2.4" TFT Screen and your ESP8266 board:

 | 2.4" TFT | ESP8266     |
 | -------- | ----------- |